Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 An implanted device along her spinal column revealed that she had lived with a serious heart condition.

-A knee and hip replacement told me about her mobility challenges.
+A knee and opposite side hip replacement told me about her mobility challenges and adaptations patterns.

-Fascial adhesions in key areas made sense of compensatory movement patterns she may have developed and the long-term tissue states from living with prosthetic joints.
+Fascial adhesions in key areas made sense of compensatory movement patterns she may have developed and the long-term tissue states — including scar tissue build up from living with prosthetic joints.

 I wasn’t just studying anatomy—I was witnessing a story.
 A real person, with challenges, adaptations, and a body that did its best to carry her through life.

-This experience reaffirmed my belief that no two bodies are the same, and no effective yoga practice can be one-size-fits-all.
+This experience reaffirmed my belief that no two bodies are the same, and no effective yoga practice can be one-size-fits-all and is now why women who work with me, benefit from my compassionate approach to working with their whole story, not just their physical limitations.

 Why Depth of Knowledge Matters in Your Yoga Teacher

-If you’re a woman 50+ navigating movement limitations, fatigue, joint replacements, or chronic stress, it’s important to choose a teacher who’s done more than memorize muscle names or fancy pose sequences.
+If you’re a woman 50+ navigating movement limitations, injury, fatigue, joint replacements, or a chronic condition or stress, it’s important to choose a teacher who’s done more than memorize muscle names or fancy pose sequences.

 You need someone who: